-PUBLIC NOTICE - LEVEL 0 DROUGHT (normal)
+PUBLIC NOTICE - LEVEL 2 DROUGHT (significant)

 WHY WATER BANS DON'T MEAN WE'RE OUT OF WATER:

-It's a common misconception that summer water bans in Foxborough are due to overdevelopment or a dwindling water supply.
+It's a common misconception that water bans in Foxborough are due to overdevelopment or a dwindling water supply.
 Our town has sufficient water resources to meet daily needs.
 However, state regulations limit how much water we can withdraw, regardless of actual availability.

 Foxborough's water supply comes from local wells, and the Massachusetts Department of Environmental Protection (MassDEP) regulates the amount we can withdraw through permits issued under the Water Management Act.
 These permits set strict limits on daily and seasonal withdrawals to protect the environment and ensure sustainable water use across the state.

-During the summer months, water usage typically increases due to outdoor activities like lawn irrigation.
+For example: during the summer months, water usage typically increases due to outdoor activities like lawn irrigation.
 To stay within our permitted withdrawal limits and comply with MassDEP regulations, we implement water use restrictions.
 These measures are not a reflection of water scarcity but are necessary to adhere to state-mandated withdrawal caps.
+MassDEP requires Foxborough to enforce water restrictions from May 1 to September 30, to manage peak demand and protect water resources.
+These restrictions are part of a broader effort to balance human needs with environmental conservation.

 Understanding that water bans are about regulatory compliance, not water shortage, helps clarify the town's actions during the summer.
 We appreciate residents' cooperation in adhering to these restrictions, which play a crucial role in sustainable water management.